-In dealing with the topic, areas of physics, mathematics and computer science are addressed with a focus on The focus is on the elementary relationships between the light propagation of a lamp/LED.
-The necessity of informational knowledge combined with physical correlations is shown in order to use light energy in an environmentally friendly and health-promoting way.
+In dealing with the topic, areas of physics, mathematics and computer science are addressed with a focus on the light propagation of a lamp/LED.
+The necessity of using physical correlations is shown in order to use light energy in an environmentally friendly and health-promoting way.
 Basic knowledge of mathematics will be applied.
 Practical references to the correct choice of lighting equipment based on manufacturer's specifications such as lumen and beam angle and power are linked to health aspects.

 c.
-Connection with Suitainability Development Goals
+Connection with Sustainability Development Goals